-Many topological and geometrical measures have been introduced to characterize morphology of cosmological stochastic fields, $\mathcal{F}$, in $1+1$, $1+2$ and $1+3$ dimensions\footnote{According to the {\it measure theoretic} approach which is ultimately identical to a probabilistic description, a typical $(n+D)$-Dimensional stochastic field, $\mathcal{F}^{(n,D)}$, is a measurable mapping from probability space into a $\sigma$-algebra of $\mathbb{R}^{n}$-valued function on $\mathbb{R}^D$ Euclidian space \citep{adler81,adler2011topological,adler2010persistent}.
-We suppose that the index $n$ refers to $n$-dependent parameters and $D$ represents $D$-independent parameters describing a $(n+D)$-Dimensional random field or a stochastic process.}.
-Critical and excursion sets are generally the backbone for the definition of more significant features on smoothed stochastic field.
+Many topological and geometrical measures have been introduced to characterize morphology of cosmological stochastic fields, $\mathcal{F}$, in $1+1$, $1+2$ and $1+3$ dimensions\footnote{According to the {\it measure theoretic} approach which is ultimately identical to the probabilistic description, a typical $(n+D)$-Dimensional stochastic field, $\mathcal{F}^{(n,D)}$, is a measurable mapping from probability space into a $\sigma$-algebra of $\mathbb{R}^{n}$-valued function on $\mathbb{R}^D$ Euclidian space \citep{adler81,adler2011topological,adler2010persistent}.
+Here, the index $n$ refers to $n$-dependent parameters and $D$ represents $D$-independent parameters describing a $(n+D)$-Dimensional random field or a stochastic process.}.
+Critical and excursion sets are generally the backbone for the definition of more significant features on a smoothed stochastic field.
 Critical sets include features incorporating conditions for having local and extended extrema \citep{Matsubara:2003yt,Pogosyan:2008jb,Gay:2011wz,Codis:2013exa,matsubara2020statistics}.
 A rigorous definition for excursion sets for a function of given stochastic field, $\mathcal{F}(X)$, above a threshold $\vartheta$ is defined by: $\mathcal{A}_{\vartheta}(\mathcal{F})\equiv\{X|\mathcal{F}(X)\ge \vartheta \}$ \citep{adler81}.
-Accordingly, in real or harmonic spaces, we are able to achieve theoretical descriptions for the corresponding features in a cosmological stochastic field irrespective of its dimension.
+Accordingly, in real or harmonic space, we are able to achieve theoretical descriptions of the corresponding features in a cosmological stochastic field irrespective of its dimension.
 The mentioned benchmarks have advantages and disadvantages from theoretical and computational points of view.
-Complicated algorithms and marginal behavior with respect to an arbitrary exotic feature are some of the disadvantages.
-Nevertheless, there are many benefits to set up such estimators beyond standard methods.
-Among them are the magnification of deviation and capability to discriminate the exotic features embedded in a typical cosmological field.
+Complicated algorithms and marginal behaviour with respect to an arbitrary exotic feature are some of the disadvantages.
+Nevertheless, there are many benefits to setting up such estimators beyond standard methods.
+Among them are the magnification of deviation and capability of discriminating the exotic features embedded in a typical cosmological field.